 Abarim Publications' online Biblical Hebrew Dictionary

 The verb גדל (gadel) basically means to become strong or great.
 This verb had equivalents in cognate languages where there seems to be an emphasis on the joining of forces or elements of construction.
-The Arabic equivalent means to twist a cord, make firm.
+The Arabic equivalent means to twist a cord or make firm.